 We analyze tax benefits for uncertain tax positions and how they are to be recognized, measured, and derecognized in the financial statements; provide certain disclosures of uncertain tax matters; and specify how reserves for uncertain tax positions should be classified on our Consolidated Balance Sheet.
-The Company's unrecognized tax benefits reserve for uncertain tax positions primarily relates to pending accounting method changes filed for the tax year ended December 31, 2018.
-During 2020, the Company plans to modify the proposed accounting method filed to exclude the tax position that resulted in the need for an uncertain tax position reserve.
+Our unrecognized tax benefits reserve for uncertain tax positions primarily relates to pending accounting method changes filed for the tax year ended December 31, 2018.
+During the latter half of 2020, we plan to modify the proposed accounting method filed to exclude the tax position that resulted in the need for an uncertain tax position reserve.